 Leiden physicists and international colleagues from Geneva and Barcelona have confirmed the mechanism that makes magic-angle graphene superconducting.
 This is a key step in elucidating high-temperature superconductivity, a decades-old mystery central to physics, which may lead to technological breakthroughs.

 Magic-angle materials form a surprising recent physics discovery.
-"You take a sheet of graphene," says Sense Jan van der Molen, referring to the two-dimensional material made of in a , "then you put another layer on top of it and twist the latter by 1 degree.
+"You take a sheet of graphene," says Sense Jan van der Molen, referring to the two-dimensional material made of carbon atoms in a hexagonal pattern, "then you put another layer on top of it and twist the latter by 1 degree.
 This way, you suddenly get a superconductor."

 To read more, click here.